 sprouts and you can say fine, spinach it is.
 Your vegetable choices might be limited by plant spacing needs.
 Vegetables that grow underground,

-easy-to-grow veggies include most tomatoes, zucchini, radishes, leafy greens,
+Easy-to-grow veggies include most tomatoes, zucchini, radishes, leafy greens,

 leeks, onions, garlic, shallots, snow peas, snap peas, short carrots, beets, okra, turnips, sweet potatoes, and

-Some vegetables can be difficult for backyard gardeners.
-The divas include broccoli, cauliflower, melons, celery, iceberg lettuce,
+Harder to grow divas include broccoli, cauliflower, melons, celery, iceberg lettuce,

-peanuts, and artichokes (sources:
+peanuts, and artichokes.

-Buy disease-resistant plants when possible.
+Buy disease-resistant plants when possible, advises Hahn.
 Check

 labels when shopping.
 "Disease-resistant varieties are denoted with a capital letter on the seed packet or in the seed catalog.
 For example,